 2012 the main adult and youth teams of Snodland amalgamated under one club name, Snodland Town Football Club.
 This has seen many improvements in the way football in the town is run and organised.
 The club now has its own ground, leased from the council, and has added perimeter fencing, spectator rails, hard standings, floodlights and a grandstand, with further development to follow.

 These ground improvements allowed promotion to the Southern Counties East Football League First Division for season 2016/17, when we finished in a very creditable 8th position.
 This is the highest level of football ever played in Snodland and we see this as a great achievement for both the club and the town.
 For season 2017/18 we took another historic step and entered the FA Vase for the first time ever.
 We also improved our League ending position to 6th place.
-2018/19 saw a 15th placed finish while the 2019/20 season was cut short due to the Coronovirus Pandemic.
+2018/19 saw a 15th placed finish while the 2019/20 and 2020/21 seasons were cut short due to the Coronovirus Pandemic.

 Snodland Town Football Club is an ambitious “Community Club”.
 It is the largest of any organisation in the town and has been structured with a specific aim to give players from Under 6s through to senior level the opportunity to play a higher grade football in their home town.